 My final word.

-It's just too tempting to see what we meant to write rather than the words that actually appear on the page
+write rather than the words that actually appear on the page